owatte/scad-aquarium-dome-plant-holder/README.md

 DOME = false;
 STOPPER = true;
 ```
-## Download think on Makerbot site
+## Download thing on Makerbot site

 This thing is available on makerbot site, with pictures.